 8. Martina Franca

-Visitors can explore narrow cobbled streets lined with colourful buildings and admire beautiful churches such as Chiesa di San Domenico and Santuario della Madonna del Carmine.
+Visitors can explore narrow, cobbled streets lined with colourful buildings and admire beautiful churches such as Chiesa di San Domenico and Santuario della Madonna del Carmine.

 Martina Franca, Puglia